KaleyraVideo/Video-iOS-SDK-Samples/Chat-Example/README.md

 //Here we are configuring the channel view controller:
 // if audioButton is true, the channel view controller will show audio button on nav bar;
 // if videoButton is true, the channel view controller will show video button on nav bar;
-// if userInfoFetcher is set, the global userInfoFetcher will be overridden.
-WARNING!!!

-let userInfoFetcher = UserInfoFetcher(addressBook!)
+let configuration = ChannelViewControllerConfiguration(audioButton: true, videoButton: true)

-//Here if we pass a nil userInfoFetcher, the Bandyer SDK will use the global one if set at initialization time, otherwise a default one.
-The same result is achieved without setting the configuration property. let configuration = ChannelViewControllerConfiguration(audioButton: true, videoButton: true, userInfoFetcher: userInfoFetcher)

 //Otherwise you can use other initializer.
-//let configuration = ChannelViewControllerConfiguration() //Equivalent to ChannelViewControllerConfiguration(audioButton: false, videoButton: false, userInfoFetcher: nil)
+//let configuration = ChannelViewControllerConfiguration() //Equivalent to ChannelViewControllerConfiguration(audioButton: false, videoButton: false)

-//If no configuration is provided, the default one will be used, the one with nil user info fetcher and showing both of the buttons -> ChannelViewControllerConfiguration(audioButton: true, videoButton: true, userInfoFetcher: nil) channelViewController.configuration = configuration
+//If no configuration is provided, the default one will be used, the one showing both of the buttons -> ChannelViewControllerConfiguration(audioButton: true, videoButton: true) channelViewController.configuration = configuration
 ```